-When you’re engaging people in conversation about vegan living, and someone expresses interest in taking the next step, make sure you have a call to action on hand that can support them.
-Veg pledges help because they are designed to motivate and guide people who wish to explore the vegan lifestyle further.
+When you’re engaged in vegan outreach, and someone expresses interest in taking the next step, it’s important to have a call to action ready to support them.
+Veg pledges are designed to motivate and guide people who wish to explore veganism further.

 Most veg pledges are now online, and it’s easy for people to sign up directly via mobile phone or a tablet device.
 Some pledges offer downloadable sign-up forms that you can print and display on your outreach table.
 If these forms aren’t accessible via the organization’s website, you may request one.
 Alternatively, consider creating your own simple form for the veg pledge you wish to use and then feed the sign-ups you gather back to the organization.